-- 1. Insert the memory card in your computer's PCMCIA slot or connect the USB storage device. - 2.
-Start EMP SlideMaker 2 (see page 94). - Use the navigation tools in the folders window to locate the scenario file you want to review.
+- 1. Insert the memory card in your computer's PCMCIA slot. - 2.
+Start EMP SlideMaker 2 (see page 104). - Use the navigation tools in the folders window to locate the scenario file you want to review.
 Click the file, then click File > Open to open the scenario. - 4.
 From the Scenario Option(s) menu, choose Send Scenario.
 You see a drive selection window:

-- 5. Choose the drive where your card is located and click OK. - Click OK again to confirm.
+- 5. Choose the drive where your card is located and click OK. - 6.
+Click OK again to confirm.
 Your scenario is transferred to the card.